-The Head of Internal Audit, Risk & Compliance reports to the Chairman of the Audit Committee.
-The mandates of the Internal Audit, Risk Management and Compliance functions, along with their reporting lines and scope of activities are defined in the Internal Audit, Risk & Compliance Charter approved by the Audit Committee and the Board of Directors.
+The Head of Internal Audit & Risk reports to the Chairman of the Audit Committee.
+The mandates of the Internal Audit and Risk Management functions, along with their reporting lines and scope of activities, are defined in the Internal Audit & Risk Charter approved by the Audit Committee and the Board of Directors.
 Internal Audit carries out compliance and operational audits and assists the business units in attaining their goals by providing assurance from independent evaluation of the effectiveness of internal control processes.
 Management is responsible for the control of business risks and for compliance with laws and regulations.
-The Audit Committee approves the annual work plans of Internal Audit, Risk Management and Compliance and ensures that the relevant Group companies are adequately reviewed according to their risk scoring.
+The Audit Committee approves the annual work plans of Internal Audit and ensures that the relevant Group companies are adequately reviewed according to their risk scoring.
 The Audit Committee also reviews and discusses the reports on completed audits submitted by Internal Audit.
 Internal Audit together with business controlling monitor the implementation by Group companies of any measures necessary to address findings from previous audits and regularly reports progress to the Audit Committee.

 The Group has implemented an efficient system to identify and assess strategic, operational, financial, legal, and compliance risks related to the Group's business activities.
 The risk management function categorizes risks by severity and probability and supports the Management Board in determining the measures necessary to address or mitigate them.
 In accordance with the Audit Committee Charter, the Audit Committee reviews the company's risk assessment prepared by Risk Management before it is presented to the Board of Directors.
-The Board of Directors approves the annual risk assessment and provides guidance from a strategic point of view.
-To continuously monitor key risks and their mitigation, Risk Management prepares risk status reports which are presented to the Audit Committee on a quarterly basis.
+The Board of Directors approves the risk assessment and provides guidance from a strategic point of view.
+To continuously monitor key risks and their mitigation, Risk Management prepares risk status reports which are presented to the Audit Committee on an ad hoc basis.